 New valid values "Terminate contract" and "Accept" for field QuoteRespType(694) to support early termination of open repo trades.

 New valid value "Contract terminated" for field QuoteStatus(297) to support early termination of open repo trades.

+New valid value "Rerate" for field TradeContinuation(1937) to specify re-rate of an existing repo contract.

 Issues and Discussion Points